KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-choosing/index.md

 * The [Gardening team](https://community.kde.org/Gardening) has a [stale merge requests list](https://invent.kde.org/dashboard/merge_requests?draft=no&not%5Blabel_name%5D%5B%5D=Gardening%3A+Stale&scope=all&sort=updated_asc&state=opened) full of old merge requests with interesting but unfinished ideas.
 You can ask their developers if it's okay to take over the work from them.

-* The [list of app ideas](https://community.kde.org/App_ideas) is a good entrypoint if you are looking to make a new KDE application from scratch.
+* The are two areas where new apps are suggested/requested, on our [Forums](https://discuss.kde.org/t/application-ideas/150) and on [GitLab](https://invent.kde.org/teams/apps-initiative/tasks/-/issues?sort=created_date&state=opened&first_page_size=100).
+These are good entry points if you are looking to make a new KDE application from scratch.

 Try not to start out by proposing or working on major features or significant design changes.
 These can be controversial, and the smoothest way to get going is by working on relatively non-controversial bugfixes.
 Start slowly and build trust!